cct663/ctaff_website/_pages/teaching.md

 >"Conor makes sure we all understand the work and encourages us to learn the subject matter instead of just doing the steps."

->"This instructor is willint to help and doesn't get frustrated even when a question is asked many times.
+>"This instructor is willing to help and doesn't get frustrated even when a question is asked many times.
 Great instructor!"

 >"He was great at clarifying questions even if they weren't in his field of expertise because he always came prepared."